 WPC23Charlotte - If you register to attend in person and need to transfer your registration to attend virtually due to covid - please send an email to email@example.com.
 No additional action is needed, as you will have full access to the virtual conference for 21 days following the event.

 Emergency Illness or Death of Registrant or Immediate Family Member

 Refunds may be granted if an attendee is unable to attend the conference due to a family death, illness, or other extraordinary circumstance.
-In such a circumstance, the Main Office must be contacted by phone, letter or e-mail.
-If initial notification is by phone, it must be followed up in writing.
-Refunds will still be subject to the 10% processing fee.
+In such a circumstance, the Main Office must be contacted by letter or e-mail.
+Refunds will still be subject to the 15% processing fee.

 All cancellations requests must be sent in by writing via e-mail or regular mail to the contact information below.
 Telephone requests will not be honored.
 Please fax e-mail cancellations, if possible, and expect confirmation within three business days.
 If necessary to cancel by USPS, please allow sufficient time for a response.
 WPC is not responsible for problems beyond our control such as weather conditions and No refunds will be given for those situations.
 The final decision on refunds rests with the WPC Executive Team.

 Note: WPC21MESA - On March 11, 2020 COVID-19 was officially declared a Pandemic, and shortly after the United States issued a state of emergency.
 All cancellations after this date were refunded, less a 10% processing fee.